ujagaga/LAN_LCD/README.md

 ## NOTE:
 There are now cheap ESP32 based LCD displays, but I wanted a linux server so I can add custom automation services.
 Also I had this hardware laying around, not usefull for anything else, so I decided to do something usefull with it.

+## Status
+Just starting this, so not yet usable